-Situations Eligible for Relief
+Situations Eligible for Relief Through Form RC4288

-In most cases, the CRA only waives penalties and interest if you have experienced financial hardship or extraordinary circumstances.
+In most cases, the CRA only waives penalties and interest if you’ve experienced financial hardship or extraordinary circumstances.
 If the interest and penalties arose from CRA processing delays or errors, you may also be able to get relief.
-The CRA defines “extraordinary circumstances” as natural or human disasters, such as floods or fires, but it also includes civil disturbances (such as riots or postal strikes), serious accidents, and emotional distress as extraordinary circumstances.
+The CRA defines extraordinary circumstances as natural or human disasters, such as floods or fires.
+The agency also includes civil disturbances, such as riots or postal strikes, serious accidents, and emotional distress as extraordinary circumstances.

-- Name and contact info
+- Name and contact information

 - Social Insurance numbers, business numbers, and similar business identifiers

 - Descriptions of what happened and why you’re seeking relief

 - Related documents, such as doctor’s statements or death certificates if you’re requesting relief due to a death in the family

 - Financial disclosure documents if you’re requesting relief based on financial hardship